curist/webapp/README.md

 We are using flux-alike architecture, views can emit events, ask to do actions, and only actions can actually alter db states.

-Views use utils.BindData to get informed data updates.
+Views use db.BindData to get informed data updates.

     [View] (mithril component) <------------------\
              |                                    |